Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Royal

-A brand based in the Midlands, Royal is now owned by FPS Limited – best known for its distribution network – which allows the company to supply its tents to a wide range of outlets.
-It currently supplies a range of essential poled and air-tube tunnel tents in four- to eight-berth variations.
+A brand based in the Midlands, Royal is now owned by FPS Limited – best known for its vehicle parts distribution network, which allows the company to supply its tents through a wide range of outlets.
+It currently markets a range of poled and air-tube tunnel tents in three- to eight-berth variations.

 Skandika